‘The View from the Shard’ or ‘The Shard’ is the highest viewing platform in London.

 View from the Shard reviews

-The View from the Shard is a highly rated tourist attraction.
+The View from the Shard is highly rated on Tripadvisor.

 Check out a few of the reviews we think will be useful in helping you decide.